SangSaephan/MovieGuide/README.md

 ![](MoveGuide.gif)

 ##Features Added:
-- Pull-to-Refresh (makes a call to the API for new movies)
+- Pull-to-Refresh (makes a call to the API for new movies, if available)